Hong5489/xmas2020/scrambled/README.md

 The script convert the `input.txt` into hex, then it map the hex value using `new_sigma` which random shuffled `0123456789abcdef` string

-We can't reverse the shuffle, but we can analyse the ciphertext!
+We can't reverse the shuffle, but we can **analyse the ciphertext frequency!**

 By using [Frequency Analysis](https://en.wikipedia.org/wiki/Frequency_analysis), we can recover the plaintext!

 Because the `output.txt` is very long, so it must have many sentences.

-And each letter produce the same hex value, so we can use this technique
+**Each letter produce the same hex value**, so we can use this technique

 I used the letter frequency in this [website](https://inventwithpython.com/hacking/chapter20.html)